Find out how to do some fun flour sensory play. Tips for less mess included – as well as the key benefits of sensory play with flour, check them out.

 - it’s great for fine motor skills development

 …to name just the most obvious few.
 And have you ever tried how good it feels running your fingers through dry sand, flour, or wheat?
-It must be so much fun for the little ones!!!
+Messy play with flour must be so much fun for the little ones!

-Or, if you want more information on sensory bins, you might want to check out this e-book by Sharla Kostelyk:
+For more information on sensory play and sensory bins, you might want to check out this e-book by Sharla Kostelyk

 I find the two things go hand in hand: kids playing in the kitchen when it’s baking time and vice versa, baking when kids are ready to play with flour.
 (And they always are.)
 Meaning there is always just the right time for cookies or cupcakes. 🙂